Before we begin this article, please understand:

 - those who went to the doctor and then to massage therapy had significantly slower recovery.

-So at the time of the accident or sports impact, the victim may have reported that they felt great, but then a day, two days or a week later, suddenly, they would start developing pain in their neck, shoulders and back.
+At the time of the accident or sports impact, the victim may have reported that they were not suffering from whiplash related symptoms, but then a day, two days or a week later, suddenly, they would start developing pain in their neck, shoulders and back.
 When it was reported to the doctor – intensive care was started.
-This may include painkillers which I write about frequently as causing delayed or inhibited healing on their own.
+This may have included painkillers which have been shown to have caused delayed or inhibited healing on their own.

 Waiting for the whiplash injury to develop